TessaBrewer/OSCA/README.md

             - This'll catch functions that run fine on all but one or two cases where they go insanely slow
 - Display this data
 - It'd be nice if I could use this as part of a build process like a test, so I can say "Fail this test if OSCA says u'll take more than 5 seconds to run"
+- Custom software themeing, I want to be able to customize everything to different themes, different header, X button etc, and create my own themes using some sort of file format
+- I want to be able to install this, add it to the path variable, register as software etc automatically.
+One click on an installation wizard then I can run via the windows button.